IBM/create-and-deploy-memcached-operator-using-go/README.md

 To update our CRD, we will create three different structs in our CRD.
-One will be the overarching `Memcached struct`, which will have the `MemcacheStatus` and `MemcachedSpec` fields.
+One will be the overarching `Memcached struct`, which will have the `MemcachedStatus` and `MemcachedSpec` fields.
 Each of those structs, i.e. the `MemcachedStatus struct` and the `MemcachedSpec struct` will each have their own fields to describe the observed or current state and the desired state respectively.